Maishai/stickerradar-backend/README.md

 ### Filesize Limits

-If you encounter problems uploading images, you might need to adjust your *upload_max_filesize* in `/etc/php/php.ini`.
+If you encounter problems uploading images, you might need to adjust your _upload_max_filesize_ in your `php.ini`.
+You can find the file with `php --ini`.

+### Stored Files can't be accessed

+You need to link your storage by executing `php artisan storage:link` to create a symlink to your local storage.